-HSU maintains a 2-year (four full semesters) live-on requirement, however after the first-year requirement is met, students will have the opportunity to be placed in any of our residence hall or on-campus apartment options.
+HSU maintains a 2-year (four full semesters) live-on requirement, however after the first-year requirement is met, students may have the opportunity to be placed in any of our residence hall or on-campus apartment options.
+Seniors, juniors, and rising sophomores are given first priority for the on-campus apartments and if spaces are available first semester sophomores may apply for the University Place Lottery.
+Eligible students must maintain a good GPA and have no residence life conduct to be considered for the apartments.
 Our on-campus apartments and houses are equipped with kitchens and other facilities that provide for a more independent lifestyle, while still giving opportunity for community with neighbors.
+Students allowed to live in the apartments their sophomore year will still be required to have 4 semesters with a regular meal plan.
 On-campus houses are reserved for graduate and/or family students.